ruipaulorocha/brownian_motion/README.md

 - `stop_dist_th` (double, default: 0.40)
     - meter
 - `diff_th` (double, default: 0.02)
-    - minimum contribution of lateral objects to angular speed to not be considered negligible
+    - Minimum contribution of lateral objects to angular speed to not be considered negligible
     - radian/second
+- `yaw_timeout` (double, default: 10.0)
+    - Timeout before the robot chooses randomly a new direction to move when it has been moving straight
+    - seconds
 - `verbose` (boolean, default: false)
     - Display verbose logging messages
 - `useLRF` (boolean, default: true)